InnerveSummerOfCode/ISOC-23-WEBD/README.md

 ### Issues solved

-IssueNo.1. **Toggle Light and Dark Mode:** Empower users with the ability to seamlessly switch between light and dark modes, thereby elevating their browsing experience.
+<u>IssueNo.1.</u> **Toggle Light and Dark Mode:** Empower users with the ability to seamlessly switch between light and dark modes, thereby elevating their browsing experience.
 But in the contact page itself.
+<u>To Access:</u> use the toggle button on the topmost right corner on the Contact Us page.

-IssueNo.3. **CSS Enhancement:** Added a background image to give an aesthetic feel to the website.
+<u>IssueNo.3.</u> **CSS Enhancement:** Added a background image to give an aesthetic feel to the website.
+<u>To Access:</u> Use the deployed link provided above.

-IssueNo.7. **Contact Us:** Establish a "Contact Us" section equipped with a robust database for efficiently managing inquiries and user feedback.
+<u>IssueNo.7.</u> **Contact Us:** Establish a "Contact Us" section equipped with a robust database for efficiently managing inquiries and user feedback.
+<u>ToAccess:</u> Go to Contact Us option in the nav bar.

-IssueNo.8. **Add to Calendar Functionality:** Enable users to add events and exhibition dates to their calendars for easy event tracking and reminders
+<u>IssueNo.8.</u> **Add to Calendar Functionality:** Enable users to add events and exhibition dates to their calendars for easy event tracking and reminders.
+<u>ToAccess:</u> go to add to calender option in the ongoing exhibitions section and choose your desired software.

-IssueNo.9. **Ticket Booking System:** Implement a robust ticket booking system frontend, allowing users to purchase tickets for exhibitions and manage their bookings.
+<u>IssueNo.9.</u> **Ticket Booking System:** Implement a robust ticket booking system frontend, allowing users to purchase tickets for exhibitions and manage their bookings.
+<u>ToAccess:</u> Go to ticket and Visit option in the nav bar.

-SelfIdentifiedIssue. **Chatbot feature:** Chatbots can provide instant responses to customer inquiries, 24/7.
+<u>SelfIdentifiedIssue.</U> **Chatbot feature:** Chatbots can provide instant responses to customer inquiries, 24/7.
 They can answer common questions, assist with basic troubleshooting, and provide information quickly, improving overall customer service and satisfaction.
+<u>To Access:</u> click on the chat icon on the bottom right corner of your screen.